Counting curves via degeneration: Lines on K3 surfaces via deformation

 Since the map $\varphi_0$ factors through $X_0$, the natural map from $\Theta_{\Bbb P^1}$ to $\varphi_0^*\Theta_{\mathfrak X}$ is locally given by

 around $z_0$.
-Here $\tilde T(X, Z)$ is a convergent series around $X = Z = 0$ whose constant term is zero.
+Here $\tilde T(Z)$ is a convergent series around $Z = 0$ whose constant term is zero.

-Since $\mathfrak X\to \Bbb C$ is log smooth, there is always a local lift of $\varphi_0$.
-The obstruction to the existence of a lift of $\varphi_0$ is given by the first cohomology of the pull-back $\varphi_0^*\Theta_{\mathfrak X}$ (\cite{KK}).
+Since $\mathfrak X\to \Bbb C$ (restricted to a neighborhood of $\varphi_0(C_0)$, see Remark \ref{rem:log}) is log smooth, there is always a local lift of $\varphi_0$.
+The obstruction to the existence of a lift of $\varphi_0$ is given by the first cohomology of the pull-back $\varphi_0^*\Theta_{X_0}$ (\cite{KK}), here $\Theta_{X_0}$ is the log tangent sheaf of $X_0$ with the log structure induced from that of $\mathfrak X$.
 If a lift exists, the space of such lifts is a torsor of the zeroth cohomology of the same sheaf.
-However, since the domain $\Bbb P^1$ (with three special points) has no moduli, it suffices to replace $\varphi_0^*\Theta_{\mathfrak X}$ by the logarithmic normal sheaf for the calculation of the obstruction.
+However, since the domain $\Bbb P^1$ (with 3 special points) has no moduli, it suffices to replace $\varphi_0^*\Theta_{X_0}$ by the log normal sheaf for the calculation of the obstruction.
+Now we calculate this log normal sheaf.